maxrumbo/Notes-Application/services-api/README.md

 4. PUT /notes/:id
 5. DELETE /notes/:id

-## Catatan
+## Notes

-Data catatan saat ini disimpan di memori, jadi akan hilang saat server restart.
+Notes data is currently stored in memory, so it will be lost when the server restarts.

-## Menjalankan
+## Run

 1. npm install
 2. npm run start:dev